-Kate’s Dream Semester in the Netherlands
+Kate’s dream semester in the Netherlands

 When Kate Morton decided to spend a semester abroad in the Netherlands, she was all in for the cliches.